Back to Course

 The seed phrase – an explanation

 To begin with, remember one very important thing.
 The seed phrase is not your private key.
-In the simplest terms, it is a string of 12-24 words that you receive when you set up a hardware cryptocurrency wallet.
+In the simplest terms, it is a string of 12–24 words that you receive when you set up a hardware cryptocurrency wallet.
 When you install your new wallet, on your phone or computer, you are told to securely save the string of words displayed.
 These are essential for recovering the wallet we have generated in case it is lost, or the password is lost.
-This is why it is so important to write them down and store them in a safe place that is inaccessible to third parties.
+This is why it is so significant to write them down and store them in a safe place that is inaccessible to third parties.
 The recovery phrase is assigned to the wallet you are using, not to a specific cryptocurrency.
 Ideally, you should make yourself several copies of the phrase and store it in several secure locations, such as a safe.
 Make sure you know where you are keeping it.
 Otherwise, it could have terrible consequences for you.

 Seed – how it works